near/near-wallet/packages/frontend/docs/Linkdrop.md

 * `fundingContractAccountId`: The contract accountId that was used to send the funds.
 * `linkdropKeyPairSecretKey`: The corresponding secret key to the public key sent to the contract.
 * `redirectUrl`: The url that wallet will redirect to after funds are successfully claimed to an existing account.
+The URL is sent the accountId used to claim the funds as a query param.